 In this context, it’s our passion, our belief and our sense of belonging that moves us forward, not technology.
 Technology can help us assimilate vast data sets and enable our teams to turn human behaviour into real and actionable data-driven solutions for our clients.
 Without question, it enables and informs our ideas and is at the heart of the way we work.

 But fundamentally, I believe technology should be there to help us build the right environment and space for ‘people magic’ to happen.
 We should use it to personalise our employee experiences and support our focus on ‘whole person wellbeing’.

-At MediaCom, we are currently in the process of rolling out an employee experience chatbot called Amber.
-Amber will engage regularly with our people at key points in their employee journey (for example, soon after joining or after their first year) and help us gauge real-time engagement measures and gain insight into their beliefs, association and sense of belonging to MediaCom.
+At MediaCom, we successfully launched our employee experience chatbot called Amber.
+Amber engages regularly with our people at key points in their employee journey (for example, soon after joining or after their first year) and help us gauge real-time engagement measures and gain insight into their beliefs, association and sense of belonging to MediaCom.

-Already successfully piloted across APAC by our APAC HR lead Sonia Fernandes, it is a simple tool that will help us understand on a global level, the attitudes and experiences of our people.
-Amber will also allow us to frequently review these important benchmarks.
+Following the successful pilot across APAC by our APAC HR lead Sonia Fernandes, this simple tool helps us understand on a global level, the attitudes and experiences of our people.
+Amber also allows us to frequently review these important benchmarks.

 It’s our passion, our belief and sense of belonging that moves us forward, not technology

 Critically, Amber is valuable in assisting us to identify, understand and predict future behaviours to drive up retention and address any individual issues or concerns quickly.
 I wish I’d had such technology in my second post-graduate job.
 Having proudly introduced a talent dashboard showing historical churn rates, my then boss’s forth-right response was: “Tell me some-thing that helps me manage my future, rather than focus on data I can’t do anything about”.